Pantitlán metro station: Landmarks

-Inside the station, there is a cultural display, an Internet café, a women's defense module, and a health module.
-Outside the station, a public ministry office was established in 2002 to reduce criminal offenses within the station.
+Inside the station are a cultural display, an Internet café, a women's defense module, and a health module.
+Outside the station, a public ministry office was established in 2002 to reduce criminal offenses in and around the station.

 On 1 May 2007, the system unveiled the mural Alegoría a la Ciudad de México y el Sistema de Transporte Colectivo, painted by José Luis Elías Jáuregui.
-According to him, he was inspired by the country's history, painting various elements that symbolize it, such as the Popocatépetl and Iztaccíhuatl volcanoes, an eagle devouring a snake (a reference to the national coat of arms), a pyramid, and a Mestiza holding a white dove.
-The acrylic-on-canvas artwork, which is 9 m wide, honors the metro workers by featuring four train models used by the system.
+According to him, the work was inspired by Mexican history and depicts elements that symbolize it, including the Popocatépetl and Iztaccíhuatl volcanoes, an eagle devouring a snake (a reference to the national coat of arms), a pyramid, and a Mestiza woman holding a white dove.
+The acrylic-on-canvas artwork, which measures 9 m wide, honors metro workers by featuring four train models used by the system.
 In 2014, the Government of Mexico City built a bicycle parking station adjacent to the CETRAM.

 Incidents

 Sinking issues

 Sinking reports have existed since at least 1998.
+The area is affected by the extraction of groundwater in the city, causing the station to sink approximately 11 cm per year.
+Subsidence on Line 9 increases as a result of differential vibrations from train movements, as their varying speeds affect different areas of the bridge and its columns.

 By 2016, the system reported cracks and subsidence that were expected to take about five years to resolve.
 Following the collapse of the elevated railway near Olivos metro station on Line 12 in May 2021, users reported structural damage at other elevated stations, including Pantitlán metro station.
-Claudia Sheinbaum, the then-head of government of Mexico City, said that these reports would be examined appropriately.

-According to a LatinUS investigation, Sheinbaum's government commissioned Constructores ICI in September 2022 to study and identify solutions for the structural problems of the bridge, particularly the Pantitlán–Puebla bridge.
-The firm recommended 539 actions, with the most significant being:
+Claudia Sheinbaum, then head of government of Mexico City, said that these reports would be examined appropriately.
+According to a LatinUS investigation, Sheinbaum's government commissioned Constructores ICI in September 2022 to study and identify solutions for the structural problems of the rail bridge, particularly the section between Pantitlán and Puebla stations.
+The firm recommended 539 actions, the most significant of which were: